MQIC Poster Session

 The MQIC Poster Session is your opportunity to present a poster about your research, network, and enter to win the Best Poster Award.
-The selected posters will be displayed throughout the MQIC 2019 and each of the exhibited posters will also be published as a PDF file on the conference website.
-The award and prize for the best poster will be presented on Thursday, February 28th.
+The accepted posters are displayed throughout the MQIC and each of the exhibited posters are published as a PDF file on the conference website.

 Type of Contributions